-BOAND OFFICIAL systematic review of patient/service user experience.
-I Example Service Evidence Provided Possible negative impact and Additional Mitigating Action Required 2.
+Example Service Evidence Provided Possible negative impact and Additional Mitigating Action Required 2.
 Please provide details of how data captured has been/will be used to inform policy content or service design.
 Your evidence should show which of the 3 parts of the General Duty have been considered (tick relevant boxes).
-1) Remove discrimination, Population analysis shows non-suspended 'core services' have been situated in areas of high population density with the highest expected patient flow and with the best resilience to meet increased demand from suspended service areas.
-Core sites are also situated in areas that are accessible and sit within SIMD 1&2 data zones on the grounds that poor health is patterned by experience of poverty.
-Patient transport service is available across the whole of GGC if the patients cannot make their own way.
-The transport is available based on the need to attend a centre and is to take patients to the centres and will take them home. harassment and victimisation X
+1) Remove discrimination, harassment and victimisation X 2) Promote equality of opportunity X 3) Foster good relations between protected characteristics.
+Population analysis shows non-suspended 'core services' have been situated in areas of high population density with the highest expected patient flow and with the best resilience to meet increased demand from suspended service areas.
+Core sites are situated in areas that are accessible and sit within SIMD 1&2 data zones on the grounds that poor health is patterned by experience of poverty.
+By using population and access information to provide safe and accessible OOH services (and extended free patient transport to and from services) NHSGGC is ensuring protected characteristic groups will not experience discrimination in terms of barriers to services and will be provided with additional support where required.
+There are no 'catchment areas' for the use of the Primary Care Centres.
+When a patient contacts NHS 24 which centre a patient goes to is agreed in discussion between the clinical advisor on the call and the patient, dependant the most convenient for the patient.
+Patients in areas with suspended OOH services may be required to travel further to attend for assessment and treatment.
+This may incur additional cost and other barriers including time away from personal commitments.
+While this will be a consideration for all patients and not limited to those who face barriers as a result of their protected characteristics, any detriment will be offset through the increase in capacity of free patient transport and home visits where patients are unable to travel to OOH services.
+During this period of Business Continuity we will audit patient experience and use of transport to assess any unforeseen detriment.
+In developing an in improved infrastructure for the service going